 I was thrown in at the deep end and I learnt a lot in that first year of teaching, from academic rigour to assignments and exams to marking and feedback.
 I have stayed in academia ever since and find it an always-interesting environment to work in.

 Whilst at UWL, I became an Associate Fellow of the Higher Education Academy which enabled me to become a lecturer.
 I also gained a certificate in personal and professional development.
 I was then offered the chance to study for a PhD and for this, I had to do a postgraduate certificate in research where I looked at research methodologies and understanding what research is all about.
-I have started a PhD on thermal analysis simulation which involves adapting 1930s buildings for both heat retention and cooling in a warming climate.
+While that opportunity for doctoral study didn’t work out for all sorts of reasons (life!), I used the learning experience as a valuable foundation for my second attempt at a PhD at the University of Portsmouth where the topic is based around predicting building performance in a changing climate.

 I have learnt as much from the students as they have learnt from me.
 At the moment, I am involved in a lot of project work – marking and overseeing it – and I get a kick out of that.
 It’s very much a two-way relationship with the students – developing a conversation and understanding each other’s point of view.

-Jon is a graduate in Architectural Technology from the University of West London (UWL) and continues to study there for his PhD in ‘Sustainable Built Environments’.
+Jon is a graduate in Architectural Technology from the University of West London (UWL) and has just started a PhD programme at the University of Portsmouth on evaluating building performance.
 Jon has worked in academia since graduating in 2011, having previously worked in the private sector for more than 25 years.
 Jon also gained a postgraduate certificate in research and is passionate about doing the best for his students.
-For more about the BSc (Hons) Building Surveying programme, click here.
+For more about the BSc (Hons) Building Control programme, click here.